Casino Royale (1967 film): Accolades

-American Film Institute nominated the film in AFI's 100 Years of Film Scores.

 Home media and film rights

-Columbia Pictures first issued Casino Royale on VHS in 1989, and on Laserdisc in 1994.
+Columbia first issued Casino Royale on VHS in 1989, and on LaserDisc in 1994.
 In 1999, following the Columbia/MGM/Kevin McClory lawsuit on ownership of the Bond film series, the rights were transferred to Metro-Goldwyn-Mayer (whose sister company United Artists co-owns the franchise) as a condition of the settlement.
 MGM then released the first DVD edition of Casino Royale in 2002, followed by a 40th anniversary special edition in 2007.

-Years later, as a result of the Sony/Comcast acquisition of MGM, Columbia would once again become responsible for the co-distribution of this film as well as the entire Eon Bond series, including the 2006 adaptation of Casino Royale.
+Years later, as a result of the Sony/Comcast acquisition of MGM, Columbia would once again become responsible for co-distribution, as well as the entire Eon Bond series, including the 2006 adaptation of Casino Royale.
 However, MGM Home Entertainment changed its distributor to 20th Century Fox Home Entertainment in May 2006.
 Fox was responsible for the distribution and debut of the 1967 Casino Royale on Blu-ray in 2011.

 While the rights today stand with United Artists (under MGM, who currently maintains home entertainment rights), Danjaq LLC, Eon's holding company, is credited as one of its present copyright owners, the other being original production unit Famous Artists Productions.

-Alongside six other MGM-owned films, the studio uploaded Casino Royale on YouTube.